kritanjalijain/ML_from_Scratch/Day41_Projects/README.md

 User-Defined Function files

-1. `checkCostFunction.m` - Gradient checking for collaborative filtering
-1. `computeNumericalGradient.m` - Numerically compute gradients
-1. `fmincg.m` - Function minimization routine (similar to fminunc)

-1. `cofiCostFunc.m` - Implement the cost function for collaborative filtering
-1. `normalizeRatings.m` - Mean normalization for collaborative filtering
-1. `multivariateGaussian.m` - Computes the probability density function for a Gaussian distribution
+* `data1` -
+* `data2` -

-1. `visualizeFit.m` - 2D plot of a Gaussian distribution and a dataset
+1. `estimateGaussian.m` - Estimate the parameters of a Gaussian distribution with a diagonal covariance matrix
+1. `selectThreshold.m` - Find a threshold for anomaly detection

 ### How to run?
 You can run project either in `octave` or `MATLAB`.